 - There were different body types, each one of us working toward our personal goals.
 And every single individual was there learning and doing the moves beautifully and gracefully.

-Now on to what I have personally benefited from joining my studio and remaining consistent.
+Now on to what I have personally benefited from my pole journey and by remaining consistent.
 I think you would benefit as well if you tried pole fitness!

 - Increased flexibility.
 Yo…let me tell you something about what bodybuilding has done to my body due to my own negligence: my body was stiff as a board.
 With persistence and consistency I have become way more flexible than I ever have in my entire adult life!